Birding Around the Las Vegas Springs Preserve

 Specialties

-The Las Vegas Springs Preserve is new (opened in June 2007), so the habitat is still developing.
-In time, the area should be good for riparian-area birds and migrants, but is isn't there yet.
+The Las Vegas Springs Preserve opened in June 2007, so the habitat is still developing.
+In time, the area should be good for riparian-area birds and migrants, but it isn't ready yet.

-On June 8, 2007 (opening day), we saw Verdin, American Coots, Abert's Towhee, Gambel's Quail, Black-chinned Hummingbirds, Northern Mockingbirds, Great-tailed Grackle, Crissal Thrasher, Lesser Goldfinch, Northern Rough-winged Swallow, Pied-billed Grebe, Mourning Dove, Killdeer, Say's Phoebe, House Finch, and Western Kingbird.
+On June 8, 2007 (opening day), we saw Verdin, American Coot, Abert's Towhee, Gambel's Quail, Black-chinned Hummingbird, Northern Mockingbird, Great-tailed Grackle, Crissal Thrasher, Lesser Goldfinch, Northern Rough-winged Swallow, Pied-billed Grebe, Mourning Dove, Killdeer, Say's Phoebe, House Finch, and Western Kingbird.
 The only mammal we saw was a White-tailed Antelope Squirrel, and we saw no lizards or other reptiles.
 There are mosquito fish in the water.

 For More Information